RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

-Migration from OTRS / ((OTRS)) Community Edition version 6 to OTOBO 10
+Migration from OTRS / ((OTRS)) Community Edition version 6 to OTOBO version 10
 =================================

 Welcome and thank you for choosing OTOBO!